 Drivers Training – Non-Movement Area

 Individuals who are authorized by their company to drive on the non-movement area (perimeter roads and aircraft parking ramps) must undergo CID non-movement area driver’s training in addition to driver’s training provided by their company.
 The individual must present a valid state issued driver’s license before the training will be provided.
-Training consists of a training video.
 Upon completion of the training, the individual must successfully complete a test with a score of 100%.
 Individuals who do not pass the test will not be granted driving privileges and will be required to re-test.
 The airport has sole discretion for the decision to grant/deny airside driving privileges.

 Drivers Training – Movement Area